 Government ban on combustible materials in the external walls of certain buildings over 18m in height – Q&A briefing

-A. The restrictions apply to the external walls for residential blocks of flats, student accommodation, care homes, sheltered housing, hospitals and dormitories in boarding schools with a storey above 18 m in height.
+A. The restrictions apply to the external walls for new residential blocks of flats, student accommodation, care homes, sheltered housing, hospitals and dormitories in boarding schools with a storey above 18 m in height.